-The first consideration is to decide between renting, hiring, or developing talent.
-Each has a pros and cons that should be carefully weighed.
+The first consideration is to decide on renting, hiring, or developing talent.
+Each has pros and cons that should be carefully weighed.
 It is often said that business choices are a matter of weighing the impact of speed, quality, and costs.
 The dilemma is no different here.

 Another choice to consider is developing internal talent.
 This can be a great choice if you are less concerned with speed.
 Developing internal talent into Lean/Six Sigma can help you retain employees by giving them greater challenges while developing leadership skills.
 This is, of course, the slowest path, but it also provides a great balance to quality and costs.

 You may find that your best choice is a hybrid of the above.
 My personal path into Lean/Six Sigma was a hybrid of consulting and development.
 We hired consultants to run key initial projects and to develop internal resources.
 This provided us with a balance of speed, quality, and costs over the long term.

 “They should never accept that things are the way that they are because they’ve always been that way.
 Seek people that are constantly questioning why.”